Notifications.ReadWrite.CreatedByApp

 Grant Admin Consent

-Users can consent to this permission themselves during sign-in.
+Users can consent to this permission during sign-in.